Interlibrary Loan - Frequently Asked Questions

 The Active Server Pages technology that some browsers use to provide live reporting for the web sends a Session ID to be stored on your machine.
 You can refuse this cookie and still be able to use the ILL web pages and ILLiad without any problems.
 The public computers in the Kornhauser Library do not have this feature.

 Ovid Medline searches display a UI (Universal Identifier number) for all citations.
 PubMed uses a PMID number.
-Processing time will be speeded if you provide either of these numbers when submitting your request for articles found in Medline.
+Processing time will be sped up if you provide either of these numbers when submitting your request for articles found in Medline.